holochain/docs-pages/src/pages/get-started/index.md

 $ npx vitest --run comment.test.ts
 ```

-note: If we want to run all tests, we can change "test.only" back to "test" and in the command line, run:
+note: When you want to run all the tests, change `test.only` back to `test` and in the command line, run:

 ```bash
 npm run test